hideandzeek/cse15l-lab-reports/Lab Report 1 - Remote Access and FileSystem (Week 1).md

 The working directory was /home

-The output listed the names of the files in the current directory
+The output listed the names of the files in the current directory, which was lecture1.

 2. path to a directory: